 What does the University spend the SSAF money on?

-Of the total SSAF collected by the University, USASA was awarded a grant of $1.5 million for 2016 to provide additional activities and services.
-This means over 30% of 2015 SSAF income was controlled by students.
+Of the total SSAF collected by the University, USASA was awarded a grant of $1.6 million for 2018 to provide additional activities and services.

 USASA is committed to spending every dollar received from the SSAF Grant on services and activities that enhance the student experience.
 As we are run independently to the university, we maintain permanent and casual staff (including current students) and our own elected student board – Your elected Student Representatives decide where to spend your money.